The 2017 edition of the Tour de France started in Düsseldorf. Yes, that's in Germany. And that is not as strange as it sounds.

 - Lance Armstrong won seven consecutive Tours between 1999 and 2005, but was stripped of his titles in 2012 when it emerged he had used doping.
 The disgraced American has since compared himself to cyclism's Lord Voldemort: He of whom nobody speaks.

 Maps are another way to bring Tour stats to life.
-French newspaper Le Monde has made an interactive map, showing its readers how often the race has passed through their particular département.
+For the Tour 2017, French newspaper Le Monde has made an interactive map, showing its readers how often the race has passed through their particular département.
 Moving the slides along the ruler above the map allows you to choose between an all-time overview, or zoom in on a particular period.

 In the first decades of its existence, the Tour generally remained true to the circumambulatory course that its name implies.
 The stages followed a route near the outer borders of the country, generally staying clear of the French interior.